TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-yarnapplicationhighdisk.md

 # We ran diagnostics on your resource and found the following issue

-We determined that the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> has high disk usage because of yarn applications running on the affected nodes?
+We determined that the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> has high disk usage because of yarn applications running on the affected nodes.

 ## **Affected Resources**
 <!--$Details-->[Details]<!--/$Details-->